| Article is © Bill Davidson

 Evening," which, like "Beyond the Fringe," also came

+to Broadway and also won a Tony.
+To Cook's total astonishment, it also won a Grammy.
 As he tells it, "I was in Detroit and I settled

 down to watch the Grammy Awards on the telly in my hotel room.
 Suddenly